FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Clean Architecture.md

 3. **Framework Limitations**:  If the project is tightly coupled to a specific framework or platform that doesn't align well with the principles of clean architecture, it might be more practical to opt for another architecture.

-> [!tip] Your app doesn't have to have all of this layers
+> [!tip] Your app doesn't have to have all of these layers
 > Google also recommends a CLEAN-ish architecture, you can see their [architecture guide here](https://developer.android.com/topic/architecture#recommended-app-arch)